-Of all the expressions of love, this is the line I heard most.
+Of all the expressions of love, this is the line I heard most growing up.

 I grew up surrounded by matriarchs who put their whole souls into caring for their families, especially through their bellies.